Wednesday, January 14, 2026

 Border Patrol’s license-plate surveillance program flags U.S. drivers.

 Recently, the border patrol has come under scrutiny for its usage of a closed surveillance program.
 The program uses license plates to monitor and track suspicious travel patterns.
 A program to help bolster the border’s protective services, this program raises significant issues regarding the wrongful imprisonment of citizens and a violation of their civil rights and privacy.
-Documents obtained by investigatory journalists prove that the CBP has automated license plate readers, known as ALPRs for short, to gather and monitor the constant flow of vehicular traffic at and near the border and, in some instances, even further.
+Documents obtained by investigative journalists prove that the CBP has automated license plate readers, known as ALPRs for short, to gather and monitor the constant flow of vehicular traffic at and near the border and, in some instances, even further.

 Automated license plates – what do they do?